All Episodes

 So the world is less safe.

-You have the emergence Of radical Islam.
+You have the emergence of radical Islam.

 Oh, and they can't say radical Islam.

-So between the Supreme Court being able to say radical Islam, vetting refugees, building the wall, moving America towards energy independence, health savings accounts versus Obamacare, education back to the states.
+So between the Supreme Court being able to say radical Islam, vetting refugees, building the wall, moving America towards energy independence, health savings accounts versus Obamacare, education back to the states, this is a no-brainer election.

 There's not a lot of thought here.

-And every one of those positions, I'd argue is conservative.
+And every one of those positions, I'd argue, is conservative.

-Not just nationalist popular, but conservative solutions.
+Not just nationalist pop, but conservative solutions.

 Conservatism as a philosophy has proven itself to work again and again.